Network Manager⚓️

 Description

-property provides the current time in seconds, which is independent of the frame rate.
-The time source depends on the UseTickTiming
+The ClockTime property provides the current time in seconds, which is independent of the frame rate.
+The time source depends on the UseTickTiming setting:

 This setup allows for precise timing control, whether using fixed ticks or continuous stopwatch measurements.